 4 sets of 10-12 reps

 I always like to finish off a good back workout with some type of core exercise such as crunches or ball crunches.
-I love to use an exercise ball to do crunches on because after torturing your back for the workout, doing crunches with the exercise ball helps loosen up the lower back and continues to stretch the lower back.
+I love to use an exercise ball to do crunches.
+After torturing your back for the workout, doing crunches with the exercise ball helps loosen up the lower back.
+It also continues to stretch the lower back.
 This is also good while cooling down because you still need to stretch.
-This stretching I keep hammering in can’t be talked about enough, especially when it comes to working the back.
+I can’t talk enough about stretching.
+Especially when it comes to working the back.
 A good back and a strong back should never be so tight you cannot move around.